jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

           else OneOf.filter (C.notMember e1) c1
 ```

-There might be a more elegant way of implementing this, but this is fine for
+There might be a more elegant way of implementing this, but this gets the job
-now.
+done for us.
 Now let's make our propagator network and put this to use.

 ```haskell
 -- the dimensions of the output "image"